zalando-incubator/kube-ingress-aws-controller/README.md

 The controller *will not* manage the security groups required to allow access from the Internet to the load balancers.
 It assumes that their lifecycle is external to the controller itself.

+During startup phase EC2 filter is constructed as follows:

+* If `CUSTOM_TAG_FILTER` environment variable is set, it is expected to be in the form of `FILTER_NAME=FILTER_VALUE1,FILTER_VALUE2...
+FILTER2_NAME=FILTER2_VALUE1,FILTER2_VALUE2... ...`.
+* If `CUSTOM_TAG_FILTER` environment variable is not set or could not be parsed, then default filters are `tag:KubernetesCluster=<value-from-instance> tag-key=k8s.io/role/node` where `<value-from-instance>` is determined from EC2 tags of instance on which Ingress Controller pod is started.

-Every poll cycle Kubernetes cluster is scanned for new nodes.
-Each new discovered node is scanned for Auto Scaling Group tag.
-Each Target Group created by this Ingress controller is then added to each Auto Scaling Group.
+Every poll cycle EC2 is queried with filters that were constructed during startup.
+Each new discovered instance is scanned for Auto Scaling Group tag.
+Each Target Group created by this Ingress controller is then added to each known Auto Scaling Group.
+Each Auto Scaling Group information is fetched only once when first node of it is discovered for first time.
-If instance does not belong to Auto Scaling Group (does not have `aws:autoscaling:groupName` tag) it is stored in separate list of Single Instances.
+If instance does not belong to Auto Scaling Group (does not have `aws:autoscaling:groupName` tag) it is stored in separate list of
+Single Instances.
 On each cycle instances on this list are registered as tartgets in all Target Groups managed by this controller.
+If call to get instances from EC2 did not return previously known Single Instance, it is deregistered from Target Group and removed from list of Single Instances.
+Call to deregister instances is aggregated so that maximum 1 call to deregister is issued in poll cycle.

 ### Discovery